 Q How do I qualify for Mobile Deposit?

 A You are qualified for Mobile Deposit if you haven’t had more than 24 NSFs/ODs in the last 12 months.

 Q Will I receive any notification of my mobile deposit?

 A You will receive an email from firstname.lastname@example.org when your deposit has been received.
 When your deposit is processed, you will receive a second email notifying you on the status of your deposit.
 This email will indicate whether the deposit was approved or declined.
 If the deposit is declined a reason will be provided.

-Q What types of checks can I deposit with Mobile Snapshot?
+Q What types of checks can I deposit with Mobile Deposit?

-A Most domestic checks can be processed through Mobile Snapshot.
-We are unable to accept Money Orders, Foreign Items, Savings Bonds, or Third Party Checks through Mobile Snapshot.
+A Most domestic checks can be processed through Mobile Deposit.
+We are unable to accept Money Orders, Foreign Items, Savings Bonds, or Third Party Checks through Mobile Deposit.